Henry Williams (missionary): The first conversions of Māori chiefs to Christianity

 Karaitiana Rangi was the first person baptised, which occurred in 1825.
 On 7 February 1830 Rawiri Taiwhanga, a Ngāpuhi chief, was baptised.
 He was the first high-ranking Māori to be converted to Christianity.
 This gave the missionary work of the CMS a great impetus, as it influenced many others to do the same.
-Hone Heke attended the CMS mission school at Kerikeri in 1824 and 1825.
+Hōne Heke attended the CMS mission school at Kerikeri in 1824 and 1825.
 Heke and his wife Ono were baptised on 9 August 1835 and Heke later became a lay reader in the Anglican church.
 For a time Heke lived at Paihia during which time Williams became a close friend and adviser.

 On 26 February 1840, Williams baptised Eruera Maihi Patuone and also Patuone's wife with the name of "Lydia".
 In January 1844 Williams baptised Waikato, the Ngāpuhi chief who had travelled to England with Hongi Hika in 1820.
 Te Ruki Kawiti was baptised by Williams in 1853.

 Expansion of the activities of the CMS mission

 Williams played a leading role in the expansion of the activities of the CMS.
 In 1833 a mission was established at Kaitaia in Northland as well as a mission at Puriri in the Thames area.
 In 1835 missions were established in the Bay of Plenty and Waikato regions at Tauranga, Matamata and Rotorua and in 1836 a mission was open in the Manakau area.

 In April 1833, 7 Ngāti Porou men and 5 women arrived in the Bay of Islands on the whaler Elizabeth.
 They had been made prisoner when the Captain of the whaler left Waiapu after a confrontation with the people of that place.
 In the Bay of Islands they were delivered to Ngāpuhi chiefs to become slaves.
 Henry Williams, William Williams and Alfred Nesbit Brown persuaded the Ngāpuhi to give up the slaves.
 An attempt was made to return them on the schooner Active although a gale defeated that attempt.
 They returned to the Bay of Islands, where they received religious instruction, until the following summer.
 In January 1834 the schooner Fortitude carried William Williams and the Ngāti Porou to the East Cape.

-In 1839 Williams travelled by ship to Port Nicholson, Wellington, then by foot to Otaki with the Rev. Octavius Hadfield, where Hadfield established a mission station.
+In 1839 Williams travelled by ship to Port Nicholson, Wellington, then by foot to Ōtaki with the Rev. Octavius Hadfield, where Hadfield established a mission station.
 From December 1839 to January 1840 Williams returned over land through Whanganui, Taupo, Rotorua, and Tauranga, the first European who had undertaken that journey.

 "From 1830 to 1840 Henry Williams ruled the mission with a kind but firm hand.(...)
 And when the first settlers of the New Zealand Company landed at Wellington in 1839, Williams did his best to repel them, because he felt they would overrun the country, taking the land and teaching the Māori godless customs".